chinyeep123/StatementAnalyzer/README.md

 # Normal Installation
 Laravel Normal Installation
+1. Create a modules folder and pull the package.

-1. Add In to config/app.php
+2. Add In to config/app.php
 ```
 /*
  * Package Service Providers...